wallacebrf/Synology-to-TrueNAS/README.md

 9. ***sickchill***

-Sickchill is not available through the `Discover App` page on TrueNAS but i was able to use the compose file method to install it.
+Sickchill is not available through the `Discover App` page on TrueNAS but I was able to use the compose file method to install it.
 My <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/SickChill/docker-compose.yaml">docker-compose.yaml</a> file is available.

 This app requires gluetun to be operational as we are tunneling all of sick chill's web traffic through the gluetun app to ensure it uses our VPN tunnel.